During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

-With the madness that sometimes comes with my full-time job and young parenthood, we both agreed that if we were going to do this crazy 5-year mortgage payoff extravaganza then we still need to have fun.
+With the madness that sometimes came with my full-time job and young parenthood, we both agreed that if we were going to do this crazy “15-year mortgage paid off in 5-years” extravaganza then we still needed to have fun.

 Everyone defines fun differently.
 For us, it meant things like:

 - Having themed birthday parties for our kids

 - Spending time together for a date night

 - Driving to Northern Michigan to visit our family for the weekend